United Kingdom constitutional law: Parliamentary sovereignty

 Fourth, devolution in the United Kingdom has meant Parliament gave power to legislate on specific topics to nations and regions: the Scotland Act 1998 created the Scottish Parliament, the Government of Wales Act 1998 created the Welsh Assembly, and the Northern Ireland Act 1998 created a Northern Ireland Executive following the historic Good Friday Agreement, to bring peace.
-In addition, the Local Government Act 1972 and the Greater London Authority Act 1999 gave more limited powers to local and London governments.
+In addition, the Local Government Act 1972 and the Greater London Authority Act 1999 gives more limited powers to local and London governments.
 Constitutionally, it has become increasingly accepted that decisions should not be taken for the UK which would override, and run counter to the will of regional governments.
 However, in Miller v Secretary of State for Exiting the EU, a group of people who sought to remain in the European Union brought the government on whether the Prime Minister could trigger Article 50 to notify the European Commission of the UK's intention to leave, without an Act of Parliament.
 This followed the Brexit poll of 2016 where 51.9% (of those voting) voted to leave on uncertain terms, comprising 27% of the British population.
 The claimants argued that, because "Brexit" would obliterate rights that Parliament had conferred through Acts (e.g. the right of free movement of British citizens in the EU, the right to fair competition through merger control, or the right to vote for EU institutions) only Parliament could consent to notifying the intention to negotiate to leave under Article 50.
 They also argued that the Sewel Convention for devolved assemblies, where the assembly passes a motion that the Westminster Parliament can legislate on a devolved matter before it does so, meant the UK could not negotiate to leave without the Scottish or Northern Ireland legislatures' consent.

-The Supreme Court held that Parliament must pass an Act, and could not begin the process of leaving purely through Royal Prerogative.
+The Supreme Court held that Parliament must pass an Act, and could not begin the process of leaving purely through royal prerogative powers.
 However, the Sewel convention could not be enforced by courts, rather than observed.
 This led Prime Minister Theresa May to procure the European Union (Notification of Withdrawal) Act 2017, giving her power to notify the intention to negotiate to leave the EU.
 It remains unclear that the United Kingdom, or Parliament's sovereignty, will survive if EU membership is eventually given up.

 It is sometimes the case that parliament pass laws that may be at odds with existing law.
-In some circumstances new legislation may impliedly repeal parts of existing legislation with courts behaving as the though parts of the old legislation at odds with the new legislation have been repealed.
+In some circumstances new legislation may impliedly repeal parts of existing legislation with courts behaving as though parts of the old legislation at odds with the new legislation have been repealed.
 However, parliamentary and court behaviour (notably Thoburn v Sunderland City Council) has suggested the existence of "constitutional legislation" which government must expressly repeal or amend certain pieces of constitutional legislation for the new legislation at odds with the constitutional legislation to apply.